-"The Appliance Was Wonderful" Hear From One of Our Patients
+"The appliance was wonderful."
+Hear From One of Our Patients

-The importance of a night of good sleep cannot be understated.
-Many of us take it for granted, but those suffering from sleep apnea live with the consequences of a long-term lack of sleep.
 While CPAP is considered the "gold standard" treatment for obstructive sleep apnea, many find the device difficult to wear.
 It does not matter how effective treatment is if a patient suffering from sleep apnea is unwilling to use the device.

 The team at Delany Dental Care in Gurnee, IL, can help those suffering from moderate to severe sleep apnea get the rest they need with the help of a custom oral appliance.
 In doing so, they can enjoy the many benefits of a full night's rest, including lowered risks of depression, better mood, and more energy throughout the day.